rchavarria/blog-post-incubator/unpublished-book-notes/99-bottles-by-sandi-katrina.notes.markdown

 ### 6.7.
 Prying Open the Factory

-una de ellas es geera el nlmbr d la cas poruu siun un paton

 There are many of kinds of factories, and a plethora of strategies for making them open.
+Una de ellas es generar el nombre de la clase porque sigue un patrón.

 Even so, there are many things to dislike about this code.